loveencounterflow/pipedreams/README-plugin-tabulate.md

 **Formatting modes**: When width is given and a number, relative mode is used; otherwise, absolute mode.

-In absolute mode, the width of a column in terms of character cells is either given by a column-specific setting in `settings[ 'widths' ]` or by the fallback value in `settings[ 'width' ]`.
+In absolute mode, the width of a column in terms of character cells is either given by a column-specific setting `widths` or by the fallback value in setting `width`.
 The resulting table will take up as many character cells as needed for each column, plus the ones needed for padding and borders.

-In relative mode, an attempt is made to keep the overall width of the table—including paddings and borders—to the number of character cells given in `settings[ 'fit' ]`.
-Columns widths given in `settings[ 'widths' ]` are interpreted as proportional to their sum; columns may stretch or shrink to meet the desired table width.
+In relative mode, an attempt is made to keep the overall width of the table—including paddings, borders and all—to the number of character cells given by the setting `fit`.
+Columns widths given in setting `widths` are interpreted as proportional to their sum; columns may stretch or shrink to meet the desired table width.
 Since a minimum width of two character cells must be assumed and there is no way to fit arbitrarily many columns into a finite table width, overflow may occur.
-When `settings[ 'overflow' ]` is set to `'show'`, then overlong lines may occur; if it is set to `'hide'`, overlong lines are truncated so that line wrap is avoided on terminals.
+When setting `overflow` is set to `'show'`, then overlong lines may occur; if it is set to `'hide'`, overlong lines are truncated so that line wrap is avoided on terminals.

 **Keys, Column Headings, and Data Types**: PipeDreams `$tabulate` accepts data items from the stream and reformats them into a tabular format (or prints that table as a convenience shortcut).
 The table may or